NorESMhub/NorESM-docs/start.rst

 NorESM2.1 being a technical development version, as opposed to a scientifically supported version, implies that tests have been carried out to ensure that NorESM2.1 builds and runs for a basic set of compsets, but the model has not been tuned to produce a stable climate output and the model performance is not documented.

+- See :ref:`noresm2.1_release_notes` for details about changes made in the NorESM2.1 version.

+- See :ref:`noresm2.1_test_runs` for documentation of test runs with NorESM2.1.

 NorESM2
 ^^^^^^^